Luizerko/indigenous_clusters_and_communities/docs/CLUSTERING.md

 ### Image-Based Clustering

-This section delves into the technical aspects of one of our machine learning approaches: using image-based clustering to group objects, aiming to understand how they connect through visual similarities.
+This section delves into the technical aspects of one of our machine learning approaches: using image-based clustering to group items, aiming to understand how they connect through visual similarities.
 The results of this process serve two main purposes:

-1. **Enhancing collection navigation:** By clustering visually similar objects together, we create an interactive and intuitive way for users to explore the collection.
-Similar objects will be positioned in close proximity within our final projection, allowing users to navigate different “micro-universes” of the collection, observe category transitions, and explore relationships between items.
+1. Enhancing collection navigation: By clustering visually similar items together, we create an interactive and intuitive way for users to explore the collection.
+Similar items will be positioned in close proximity within our final projection, allowing users to navigate different “micro-universes” of the collection, observe category transitions, and explore relationships between items.

-2. **Uncovering latent relationships:** Our models help to reveal previously undocumented connections between groups of objects or cultural communities.
+2. Uncovering latent relationships: Our models help to reveal previously undocumented connections between groups of items or cultural communities.
 This is particularly valuable for researchers studying indigenous peoples, as it provides insights into shared artistic or manufacturing traditions.
 Given the lack of centralized taxonomies for indigenous groups in Brazil, our tool could serve as a pivotal resource for broader ethnographic studies in the country.

 To implement this, we use image feature extractors to project background-removed images (see [dataset documentation](https://github.com/Luizerko/indigenous_clusters_and_communities/tree/main/DATASET.md) for details) into high-dimensional space.
 We then apply dimensionality reduction techniques to visualize the clusters.

-Beyond simple projections, we experimented with fine-tuning models to improve item dispersion and enable subdivision by specific attributes (e.g., `povo` or `categoria`).
+Beyond simple projections, we experimented with fine-tuning models to improve item dispersion and enable subdivision by specific attributes (e.g., `povo`, `categoria` or both).
 This allows users to explore both individual item neighborhoods and broader categorical relationships within the dataset.

 We now proceed to describe the technical pipelines implemented, report the obtained results and show some of the generated images for clarity.
 For this stage, we used two main feature extraction models, both based on transformers.
-Transformer-based architectures are currently state-of-the-art for feature extraction, as they leverage pretrained backbones with the best results when optimized on large-scale classification tasks (such as ImageNet21K in our case).
+Transformer-based architectures are currently state-of-the-art for feature extraction, as they leverage pretrained backbones with the best results when optimized on other large-scale tasks.

 #### ViT Base (Patch 16x16)

-We started with the *ViT Base* model with 16x16 patches, trained on *ImageNet21K*, available on [Hugging Face](https://huggingface.co/google/vit-base-patch16-224-in21k).
+We started with the *[ViT Base](https://huggingface.co/google/vit-base-patch16-224-in21k)* model with 16x16 patches, trained on *ImageNet21K*.
 Although no longer cutting-edge, *ViT* remains a foundational model in the field and serves as a solid reference point for transformer-based architectures.
 Many state-of-the-art models, including the next one we discuss (*DINOv2*), build upon it.

 For preprocessing, we resized images to 224x224 (cropping if larger in any dimension and bilinear interpolation if smaller), then normalized them using a mean of 0.5 and a standard deviation of 0.5 for all channels, following the model’s preprocessing pipeline.

 Using only the pretrained backbone, we projected the images into a high-dimensional space and applied dimensionality reduction techniques to generate 2D visualizations for the interactive tool.
 We tested three different techniques:

-- **TriMap:** Poor results, with minimal data dispersion and poor visual separation.
+- *TriMap:* Poor results, with minimal data dispersion and poor visual separation.

-- **t-SNE:** Produced an entangled, chaotic cloud with no clear clusters.
+- *t-SNE:* Produced an entangled, chaotic cloud with no clear clusters.

-- **UMAP:** Successfully created a meaningful manifold, capturing structure with the vanilla pretrained model and groupings when fine-tuned (as discussed later).
+- *UMAP:* Successfully created a meaningful manifold, capturing structure with the vanilla pretrained model and groupings when fine-tuned (as discussed later).

 <p align="center">
   <br>